Contrast Limited Adaptive Histogram Equalization with External Memory

 This example uses an input video of size 480-by-640 pixels.
 This size is configured in the HDMI Rx block.
 For the Xilinx Zynq ZC706 evaluation kit, the PL DDR controller is configured with a 64-bit AXI4-Slave interface running at 200 MHz.
 The resulting bandwidth is 1600 MB/s.
 This example has two AXI masters connected to the DDR controller.
 These AXI masters are the DUT AXI4 read and write interfaces.
 The YCbCr 4:2:2 video format requires 2 bytes per pixel.
 For the DUT AXI4 read and write interfaces, each pixel is zero-padded to 4 bytes.
 In this case, the read and write interfaces have a throughput requirement of 2*4*480*640*60 = 147.456 MB/s.

-This figure shows the performance plot of the Memory Controller block.
-To view the performance plot, first open the Memory Controller block.
+This figure shows the performance plot of the AXI4 Random Access Memory block.
+To view the performance plot, first open the AXI4 Random Access Memory block.
 Then, on the Performance tab, click View performance plots.
 Select all masters under Bandwidth, and then click Update.
 After the DUT starts writing and reading data into external memory, the throughput remains around 154 MB/s, which is within the required throughput of 147.456 MB/s.

 The signals in the example model are logged during simulation.
 View these signals by using the Logic Analyzer app.
 This figure shows the logged data of input and output frames.